driedfruit/jenkins-minimal-perfect-hash/README.md

 Project aim:

 Update it to a modern form-factor (a git repo) to rise accessibility.
-Replace "standard.h" with real standard headers, merge Makefiles, convert from K&C to ANSI-C, write small man page, etc (Maybe rewrite the text below to be less personal, to allow easier tweaks).
+Replace "standard.h" with real standard headers, merge Makefiles, convert from K&R to ANSI-C, write small man page, etc (Maybe rewrite the text below to be less personal, to allow easier tweaks).

 Dedicated to Public Domain.